 - No one wants to think about something going wrong, but if it does, it’s better to have thought about your options in advance.
 Since some women need cesarean sections (C-sections), your birth plan should probably cover your wishes in the event that your labor takes an unexpected turn.

 - You might also want to think about other possible complications, such as premature birth.

 During your pregnancy, review the birth plan with your partner periodically to make sure your plan for delivery is on track.
-Preparing for Delivery Below is a list of things to consider prior to delivery:
+Below is a list of things to consider prior to delivery:

 - Child birth classes

 - Compiling a packing list for the hospital

 - Pain medication plan – choices and alternatives